ISPNE 2026 Conference: Stress in Motion

 • Diversity in career stage is recommended.
 Career stage is reported as part of the submission process, but chairs are further encouraged to describe how symposium submissions support career diversity.

 An ISPNE symposium proposal is an established pathway for potential authors to propose invited reviews into the society’s journal.
 Psychoneuroendocrinology does not typically publish review articles unless invited, systematic, or meta-analytic.
-At the time of submission, symposium chairs are asked to indicate if they intend or would like to consider submitting a review article (or similar article) based on the ISPNE symposium as part of an “ISPNE special collection” series.
+At the time of submission, symposium chairs are asked to indicate whether they intend or would like to consider submitting a review article, or similar article, based on the ISPNE symposium as part of an “ISPNE special collection” series.